Skip to main content

 uses (

-view UIModule.PageHeader title is "Dashboard",
+view UIModule.PageHeader (

-for state.context.notifications as notification (
+for context.notifications as notification (

 view UIModule.NotificationCard (